jrief/cmsplugin-text-wrapper/README.rst

       <grid--4> <grid--4> <grid--4>
     <end container---------------->

-It can be hard to maintain all possible combinations of rows and columns.
+where each grid container gets its own placeholder.
+If an editor needs many similar layouts such as the one shown above, it can be hard to maintain all possible combinations of rows and columns.

-This **rendering ** gives an editor of a CMS page a flexible and clean way to add many different rows, each with a variable amount of columns and widths.
+This **cmsplugin-text-wrapper** gives an editor of a CMS page a flexible and clean way to add as many different rows, with as many different columns as he wishes.
+Each of these columns can have their own widths.

-If this grid system is enforced, the editor gains control over certain parts of the layout without having to fiddle with div tags or snippets.
+If this grid system is enforced, the editor gains control over certain parts of the layout without having to fiddle with div tags nor snippets.

-Download the files ``960.css`` and ```reset.css`` and add them to your stylesheets.
+Download the files ``reset.css``, ``text.css`` and ``960.css`` from http://github.com/nathansmith/960-Grid-System/zipball/master
+and add them to your stylesheets.

 In your templates directory, create a template named ``container-12.html``::